Crafting your perfect surfboard

 Like we mentioned in our “Are you surfing the wrong board

-” article, pro surfers can feel the difference within up to a half liter change in volume.
+” article, pro surfers can feel the difference within up to a half litre change in volume.
 This comes in especially handy for them when they surf around the world in a variety of waves.
-Knowing a surfer’s ideal volume helps to make those small adjustments in a board to maximize the potential for each individual wave they are going to surf.
+Knowing a surfer’s ideal volume helps to make those small adjustments in a board to maximise the potential for each individual wave they are going to surf.

 A Panda Surfboards model getting some extra attention.

 Your shaper can live a long fruitful life